dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/P4MissionsDemo.md

 #### Showing Live Video Stream

    In order to show the live video stream of Mavic Pro's camera on the app, let's come to ActiveTrackViewController.m file and implement its class extension part firstly.
-Import the following headers and implement the protocols of `DJICameraDelegate`, `DJIVideoFeedListener` and `TrackingRenderViewDelegate`:
+Import the following headers and implement the protocols of `DJIVideoFeedListener` and `TrackingRenderViewDelegate`:

 ~~~objc
 #import "ActiveTrackViewController.h"